derrick-code11/valcard-v1.0/README.md

 # ValCard - Valentine's Card Creator 💝

-A web application for creating and sharing personalized Valentine's Day cards.
+A modern web application for creating and sharing personalized Valentine's Day cards.
 Built with React, TypeScript, and Firebase.

 ## ✨ Features